What is a paid medical trial?

-A clinical trial is a research study designed to answer specific questions about new therapies, vaccines or new ways of using known treatments.
-Clinical trials (often referred to as medical research, drug trials or research studies) are used to determine whether new drugs or treatments are both safe and effective.
-Carefully conducted clinical trials are the fastest and safest way to find treatments that work in people.
+A paid medical trial is a research study designed to answer specific questions about new therapies, vaccines or new ways of using known treatments.
+Medical trials (often referred to as medical research, research studies, clinical or drug trials) are used to determine whether new drugs or treatments are both safe and effective, and to assess how medication is absorbed and excreted to ensure that it is well tolerated.
+Some paid medical trials are run with healthy people while others may be run with patients.
+Carefully conducted drug trials are the fastest and safest way to find treatments that work in people.
+Medical trials are voluntary; once you join the panel it is up to you to decide if you want to take part or not.
 We need people like you to help us develop new medications for the future.

 To join the panel